tetyanaloskutova/devskills1/README.md

 # Dev Skills Review Exercise 1

-In this repository you will find 3 versions of the same file, each version a bit more annoying to load.
+In this repository you will find 3 versions of the same data, each version a bit more annoying to load.
-Clone this repository, load up the files, and try and identify some patterns in the data by slicing and dicing it.
+Clone this repository, load up the files, and start slicing and dicing the data.

-- Prefer python
+I'd like you to pick up problems in the dataset, and then treat them correctly to identify some insights that are evident.
-- Prefer notebook
+We recommend jupyter notebook for the clarity, reproducibility, and emphasis on analysis that it facilitates, but you're welcome to use the tool that you are quickest with.

-... but you're welcome to use the tool that you are quickest with.
+Don't get hung up on loading the files: slice and dice the data and come up with workable intel.

 ## Hints